1. Society as concept and reality

 __________

-Identity as determined by place
+Identity determined by place and circumstance

 Whether the place of origin be birthplace, environment, climate, topography, emergence, society, culture, migration or passage.

-3. How do you identify within your society?
+How you identify within society?

 Identity as a human concept for defining oneself, or even as a word, has been through the social evolutionary wringer.